- Application Questions

 Q: Do I have to be Catholic to attend the University or will I feel out of place if I’m not Catholic?

 No, Seton Hall University welcomes students of all faiths and we have a very diverse community with students representing many religions.
-While about 70 percent of our students are Catholic, the University fosters universal values such as service, integrity and compassion and creates an environment that encourages dialogue, acceptance and respect.
+The University fosters universal values such as service, integrity and compassion and creates an environment that encourages dialogue, acceptance and respect.
+About 70% of Seton Hall students identify as Catholic and for those students, there are many ways to deepen their faith including masses several times a day.

 Q: What can you tell me about fire safety on